-BPH stands for Benign Prostatic Hyperplasia, a non-cancerous condition.
+BPH stands for Benign Prostatic Hyperplasia, a common condition.

 Your prostate naturally enlarges as you get older—and that’s very common1.
 The prostate gland is a part of the male reproductive system that produces most of the seminal fluid.
 Normally, a prostate weighs about 20 grams and is the size of a walnut.
 The prostate is located below the bladder and surrounds part of the urethra, a thin tube that transports urine from the body.2